-Publishing an overview of all aspects of corporate governance will make it easier for shareholders and other interested parties to evaluate the extent to which the company follows the principles of good corporate governance.

-However, the overview may refer to more detailed information elsewhere in the annual report or on the company's web site.
+Publishing an overview of all aspects of corporate governance will make it easier for shareholders and other interested parties to evaluate how the company has organised its corporate governance.
+However, the overview may refer to more detailed information elsewhere in the annual report or on the company's website.